snlnrush/jetbrains-academy-nlp/README.md

 #### Stage 6: Escaping

 Finally, implement the backslash \ as an escape symbol that allows to use metacharacters as literals.

+## Project: Key Terms Extraction

+### About

+Extracting keywords can help you get to the text meaning.
+Also, It can help you with splitting texts into different categories.
+In this project, you will learn how to extract relevant words from a collection of news stories.
+There are many different ways to do it, but we will focus on frequencies, part-of-speech search, and TF-IDF methods.
+Note that each method can yield the results with varying degrees of accuracy for different texts.
+In reality, it is always good to try various methods and choose the best.

+### Learning outcomes

+By completing this project, you will get to know and implement crucial text preprocessing stages, use an essential NLP library, and program maths formulas!
+Along the way, you will create a useful tool and learn how to handle reading and writing files with confidence.

+#### Stage 1: Most frequent words

+Read a file containing news articles, lowercase the text, tokenize it with the NLTK tokenizer's help, and create a token frequency list.

+#### Stage 2: Text preprocessing pipeline

+Improve the results by applying lemmatization and deleting stop-words, digits, and punctuation.

+#### Stage 3: Nouns are keywords

+Discover how to use part-of-speech tagging to extract the most frequent nouns and refine your keywords.

+#### Stage 4: Modifying frequencies for better results

+Find out how to identify words with the highest TF-IDF score.